DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 [SNPeff](http://snpeff.sourceforge.net/).
 Genetic variant annotation and effect prediction toolbox.
 Not for identifying SNPs, but for annotating them.

 ## Using two different mapping tools and comparing VCFs
 [Suitability of Different Mapping Algorithms for Genome-wide Polymorphism Scans with Pool-Seq Data](https://www.ncbi.nlm.nih.gov/pubmed/27613752)

 ## allele frequencies and basic evolutionary parameters.

+[PoPoolation](https://sourceforge.net/p/popoolation/wiki/Main/).
+Estimating basic evolutionary parameters from pooled data.

+[PoPoolation2](https://sourceforge.net/p/popoolation2/wiki/Main/).
+Comparison of allele frequencies among populations or treatments (BSA) from pooled sequence data.

 [CLEAR](https://github.com/bafnalab/clear).
 This a new method (and associated software) for longitudinal sequence data from E&R type experiments, that is designed for the kinds of experiments we employ.
 The paper is on birxiv [here](https://github.com/bafnalab/clear).